Music

 The Solano Community College Music program offers students a strong foundation in music through study and performance.
 Whether your interest lies in instrumental or vocal performance, jazz, composition, theory, musicology, ethnomusicology, music education, or the music industry, this program prepares you with the skills and knowledge to pursue your artistic and academic goals.

-This degree offers a solid foundation across diverse musical specializations, including instrumental performance, vocal performance, jazz, composition, music theory, musicology, ethnomusicology, music education, and the music industry .
+Our Associate Degrees and Certificates offer a solid foundation across diverse musical specializations, including instrumental performance, vocal performance, jazz, composition, music theory, musicology, ethnomusicology, music education, and the music industry.
+Students may choose to specialize in instrumental or vocal performance, or look toward transferring to a four-year institution with our AA-T degree.

-To earn the AA‑T, students must complete 60 transferable semester units—including an approved General Education pattern (either CSU GE Breadth or IGETC) and at least 18 semester units in music coursework—maintaining a minimum 2.0 GPA and earning a grade of C or better (or P if taken Pass/No Pass) .
+Our Associate in Arts in Music for Transfer (AA-T) degree pathway supports a seamless transfer path to CSU campuses with junior standing (though not tied to a specific campus or major).
+To earn the AA‑T, students must complete 60 transferable semester units—including an approved General Education pattern (either CSU GE Breadth or IGETC) and 25 semester units in music coursework—maintaining a minimum 2.0 GPA and earning a grade of C or better (or P if taken Pass/No Pass).

 -